astronomy/analyseMCMC/trunk/doc/000_readme.txt

       $ mkdir build; cd build
       $ cmake ..
       $ make
-    CMake is supposed to more cross-platform compatible
+    CMake is supposed to be more cross-platform compatible.

   In both cases you should get a binary executable called "analyseMCMC" in the main directory.